ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

     - Rapid shallow breathing with inability to get enough air
     - Tachypnea and increased work of breathing -- respiratory fatigue and failure
     - Nonspecific laboratory findings
-    - Chest x-ray suggest pulmonary edema involving atleast 3/4 lung field
+    - Chest x-ray suggest pulmonary edema involving atleast 3/4 lung field (indistinguishable from cardiogenic pulmonary edema)
+    - No cardiomegaly, pleural effusion or pulmonary vascular redistribution as in cardiogenic
+    - Do 2D
 - alveolar capillary endothelial cell and type 1 pneumocytes injured
 - Loss of normally tight alveolar Barrier to fluid and macromolecules
 - Protein rich fluid in interstitial and alveolar spaces